hyaozhen/Deep_RL_Projects/p1_navigation/README.md

 ### 1.2 Curse of Dimension and the Value Function Approximation

 #### Curse of Dimension
 We mentioned that in Q-Learning we can have a Q-table to store the values correspond to (s, a) pairs, as a representation of the optimal function Q(s, a).
 However, there is a problem with this Q-table representation.
 What if there are thousands or even millions of states?
-Can we just store them in a Q-table and let out computers to figure out?
+Can we just store them in a Q-table and let our computers to figure out?
 Probably not a good idea :)

 ![atari](https://i.ytimg.com/vi/TmPfTpjtdgg/maxresdefault.jpg)